omargetst/python/README.md

 # python
-python exercise basic, medium and advanced
+Python exercises basic, medium, and advanced.

-This exercises are taken from https://retosdeprogramacion.com/ejercicios
+These exercises are taken from https://retosdeprogramacion.com/ejercicios